Table of Contents

 Install R on Linux Mint 19

 R is a opensource programming language and software environment which comes with GUI (Graphical User Interface).
 R language specialized in statistical computing and graphics so it is widely used in statistical software development and data analysis.
 In this tutorial we are going to learn How to install R on Linux Mint 19.

 Before you start to install R on Linux Mint.
-You must have a non-root user account on your server with sudo privileges.
+You must have a non-root user account on your Desktop with sudo privileges.

 Installing R on Linux Mint